MonikaRadominska/Final_project/README.md

 Animal biodiversity is threatened by various factors worldwide, leading to negative impacts on ecosystems and human well-being.
 Conservation efforts have not been sufficient to protect many vulnerable species, requiring more effective strategies and collaboration among stakeholders to address the root causes of biodiversity loss.

+We aim to create an informative dashboard that effectively communicates the problem of animal biodiversity loss to stakeholders.
+The dashboard will provide clear and concise information about the most vulnerable species.
+Through interactive graphs and charts, the dashboard will help users visualize the data and gain insights into the scope and urgency of the problem.

 Keywords: mass extinction, biodiversity conservation, conservation status, IUCN Red List